udacity/pdsnd_github/README.md

 **Statistics Computed:**

-#####1 Popular times of travel (i.e., occurs most often in the start time)
+1. Popular times of travel (i.e., occurs most often in the start time) *most common month

-most common month
-most common day of week
+	*most common day of week
-most common hour of day
+	*most common hour of day

-#####2 Popular stations and trip
+2. Popular stations and trip

-most common start station
+	*most common start station
-most common end station
+	*most common end station
-most common trip from start to end (i.e., most frequent combination of start station and end station)
+	*most common trip from start to end (i.e., most frequent combination of start station and end station

-#####3 Trip duration
+3. Trip duration

-total travel time
+	*total travel time
-average travel time
+	*average travel time

-#####4 User info
+4. User info

-counts of each user type
+	*counts of each user type
-counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)
+	*counts of each gender (only available for NYC and Chicago) *earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ### Files used
-chicago.csv
-new_york_city.csv
-washington.csv
+*chicago.csv
+*new_york_city.csv
+*washington.csv

 ### Credits
-Thanks to Mary Jonah, my coursemate, who guided me on this project.
+Thanks to mary jonah, my coursemate, who guided me on this project.